Seaweed farming: Methods

+Diseases

+A bacterial infection called ice-ice stunts seaweed crops.
+In the Philippines 15 percent reduction in one species appeared in 2011 to 2013, representing 268,000 tonnes of seaweed.
+The spread of ice-ice disease is strongly associated with increasing seawater temperatures.

 Ecological impacts

 Seaweed is an extractive crop that has little need for fertilisers or water, meaning that seaweed farms typically have a smaller environmental footprint than other agriculture or fed aquaculture.
 Many of the impacts of seaweed farms, both positive and negative, remain understudied and uncertain.

 Nonetheless, many environmental problems can result from seaweed farming.
 For instance, seaweed farmers sometimes cut down mangroves to use as stakes.
 Removing mangroves negatively affects farming by reducing water quality and mangrove biodiversity.
 Farmers may remove eelgrass from their farming areas, damaging water quality.
+Seaweed farms are routinely placed on top of seagrass meadows, particularly across Southeast Asia and the Western Indian Ocean, and numerous negative impacts occur.

 Seaweed farming can pose a biosecurity risk, as farming activities have the potential to introduce or facilitate invasive species.
 For this reason, regions such as the UK, Maine and British Columbia only allow native varieties.

 Farms may also have positive environmental effects.
 They may support welcome ecosystem services such as nutrient cycling, carbon uptake, and habitat provision.

+Evidence suggests that seaweed farming can have positive impacts which include supplementing human diets, feeding livestock, creating biofuels, slowing climate change and providing crucial habitat for a marine life, but must scale sustainably in order to have these effects.
+One way for seaweed farming to scale at terrestrial farming levels is with the use of ROVs, which can install low-cost helical anchors that can extend seaweed farming into unprotected waters.

 Seaweed can be used to capture, absorb, and incorporate excess nutrients into living tissue, aka nutrient bioextraction/bioharvesting, is the practice of farming and harvesting shellfish and seaweed to remove nitrogen and other nutrients from natural water bodies.

 Similarly, seaweed farms may offer habitat that enhances biodiversity.
 Seaweed farms have been proposed to protect coral reefs by increasing diversity, providing habitat for local marine species.
 Farming may increase the production of herbivorous fish and shellfish.
 Pollinac reported an increase in Siginid population after the start of farming of Eucheuma seaweed in villages in North Sulawesi.

-Bacterial infection ice-ice stunts seaweed crops.
-In the Phillipines 15 percent reduction in one species appeared in 2011 to 2013, representing 268,000 tonnes of seaweed.